mozilla/data-docs/src/tools/cep_matcher.md

 CEP Matcher
 ===========

+> This technique relies on the AWS ingestion pipeline.
+In [BigQuery](../cookbooks/bigquery.md), the tables in the `moz-fx-data-shared-prod:telemetry_live` dataset have only a few minutes of latency, so you can query those from STMO or the BigQuery console for near real-time data access instead of writing an analysis plugin.

 The CEP Matcher tab lets you easily view some current pings of any ping type.
 To access it, follow [these first few directions](../cookbooks/realtime_analysis_plugin.md) for accessing the CEP.
 Once there, click on the "Matcher" tab.
 The message-matcher is set by default to `TRUE`, meaning all pings will